Disappearance of Joanne Ratcliffe and Kirste Gordon: "Frank"

+Errol George Radan

 In 2023, convicted Queensland paedophile Errol George Radan (died 2022) was revealed to have been officially investigated as a suspect before his death.
 Radan repeatedly offended in South Australia until he was imprisoned for the indecent assault of an under-14-year-old girl in 1984.
 An alleged victim of Radan's abuse claimed that Radan bore striking similarity to the identikit sketch of the abductor, and that he began sexually abusing her around the time of the abduction.
 After Radan left his Broadview home, it was alleged that both a scrapbook containing clippings of Ratcliffe and Gordon and the clothes of young girls were found in the underground drainage system.